ecotner/machine-learning-algos/Supervised/Classification/SpamClassifier/README.md

 (any instance of a number), 'to', 'i' 'you', 'a', 'the', etc. Since this is a corpus of texts, of course the pronoun 'u' is also very prevalent.

+As for the class distribution, the fraction of spam messages is 747/5572=0.134, and the fraction of non-spam messages is 4825/5572=0.866.
+Because the spam messages are a minority class, it would probably be a good idea to do some oversampling during training so that our ML algorithms can't just classify everything as non-spam and achieve decent accuracy.

 ## 1) Naive Bayes classifier
 For this first attempt we'll start with a Naive Bayes classifier.
 Our goal is that given some feature vector x, we can decompose the probability of